iharhl/gaggia-pid-mod/README.md

 <img src="/docs/architecture/circuit.png" alt="circuit" width="600" height="340">

-### Testing
+### Calibration

 To calibrate the PID, I began by recording performance data.
 The graphs below show the final results I was able to achieve after some calibration.

 The boiler heat-up is quite smooth, reaching operating temperature in about 100 seconds.
-The system seems slightly overdamped, requiring some effort to reach the final few degrees.
+The system seems slightly over damped, requiring some effort to reach the final few degrees.
 Once at temperature, it oscillates with a ±1°C deviation for a short while.
 Given the system's slow thermal response, I consider this level of accuracy quite acceptable.
 By around